Thunder and Lightening

 Opening the door, he was greeted by the shrill voice of his wife, “Where in the hell have you been?”

-His hands clenched and the muscles along his back tightened as he answered, “I had a car accident and lightning almost hit me.”
+His hands clenched and the muscles along his back tightened as he answered, “I had a car accident.”

 Without any evident concern for his welfare, his wife screeched, “You couldn’t call and let me know?”